 AMA-MSS Resolutions and Policy Actions

-Thank you for your interest in Medical Student Section(MSS) Policy and resolutions!
-Resolutions are essentially proposals for new policy positions that you think the MSS and/or the AMA House of Delegates should support.
+Thank you for your interest in Medical Student Section(MSS) Policy and resolutions.
+Resolutions are essentially proposals for new policy positions that you think the MSS or the AMA House of Delegates should support.

-In order to create dynamic policy, MSS members can submit resolutions on important topics in medicine that existing AMA policy and MSS policy do not currently address.
+In order to create dynamic policy, MSS members may submit resolutions on important topics in medicine that existing AMA policy and MSS policy do not currently address.
 Alternatively, students wishing to have the MSS or AMA act on existing policies should submit an MSS GC Action Item, which asks the leadership of the MSS use policy to initiate change.

 To take part in this process, students need to know some general information and become familiar with specific procedures.
 To help in these steps, the following is a list of important resources, deadlines, and other information that authors should review before authoring a resolution.